jaiswalshreyash1/jaiswalshreyash1/README.md

 # Hi Everyone!
 Welcome to Shreyash Jaiswal's GitHub Profile

 ## On this page!
 I keep all of the docs and dataset for my Data Analysis Projects
-- 🌱 I’m currently learning all about Data analysis and in the journey to become a Data Analyst Professional.
+- 🌱 I’m currently learning all about Data analysis and on the journey to become a Data Analyst Professional.

 <!--